This document is for candidates who are going to be interviewed on CoderPad.

 For the languages that support autocomplete, you may need to toggle autocomplete to “Disabled” from the Settings menu during your interview if you want to turn it off.

-To add a language, simply click on the plus ➕ button on the left side of the screen, and then select Add Environment to choose your language of choice.
+To add a language, simply click on the Languages button on the left side of the screen, and then select Add Environment (if it’s not already selected) to choose your language of choice.

 For more information on a particular language, you can either view the

-Read.me file in the case of frameworks or the Info tab that pops up when you click on the three vertical dots next to the language.
+Readme.md file in the case of frameworks or the Language Info tab that pops up when you click on the three vertical dots next to the language.